mandiant/capa/.github/CONTRIBUTING.md

 The command line tools, logic engine, and other Python source code are found in the `capa` repository.
 This is the repository to fork when you want to enhance the features, performance, or user interface of capa.
+Do *not* push rules directly to this repository, instead...

 The standard rules contributed by the community are found in the `capa-rules` repository.
 When you have an idea for a new rule, you should open a PR against `capa-rules`.
 We keep `capa` and `capa-rules` separate to distinguish where ideas, bugs, and discussions should happen.
+If you're writing yaml it probably goes in `capa-rules` and if you're writing Python it probably goes in `capa`.
-Also, we encourage users to develop their own rule repositories, so we treat our recommended set of rules in the same way.
+Also, we encourage users to develop their own rule repositories, so we treat our default set of rules in the same way.

 Test fixtures, such as malware samples and analysis workspaces, are found in the `capa-testfiles` repository.
-These are files you'll need to run the lint and full test suites; however, they take up a lot of space (1GB+), so by keeping `capa-testfiles` separate, a shallow checkout of `capa` and `capa-rules` doesn't take much bandwidth.
+These are files you'll need in order to run the linter (in `--thorough` mode) and full test suites;
+ however, they take up a lot of space (1GB+), so by keeping `capa-testfiles` separate, a shallow checkout of `capa` and `capa-rules` doesn't take much bandwidth.